Cash-strapped G8 looks to private sector in hunger fight

 "If we get the ball moving and we create a genuine agricultural revolution and transformation in sub-Saharan Africa, hundreds of millions of people will benefit," Rajiv Shah, the director of the U.S. Agency for International Development, told Reuters in an interview.

-Shah said the new U.S.-backed partnership would seek to address some of the roadblocks slowing crop yields in Africa, which are now about one metric tonne per hectare, compared with 7 tonnes per hectare in many other parts of the world.
+Shah said the new U.S.-backed partnership would seek to address some of the roadblocks slowing crop yields in Africa, which are now about one metric tonne per hectare, compared with 7 metric tons (7.7 tons) per hectare in many other parts of the world.

 Swiss agrochemicals giant Syngenta said it would invest over $500 million in Africa in part to help develop seed products tailored for African farmers.
 Syngenta officials said the company expects to build a $1 billion business there over the next 10 years.